sarangab/ibquant/README.md

 ## Core Classes and Mixin Interfaces

-`core.Base` serves as a base for all other base classes
+`core.AppBase` serves as a base for all other core classes

 `core.Trader` drives a user defined strategy in live trading